barrasso/cisco-sparkbot-tutorial/README.md

 ## Preresiquites

-...
+- To create apps using Spark APIs, first [sign up] (https://web.ciscospark.com/#/signin) for a Cisco Spark developer account
+- To start building bots, [create an account](https://www.gupshup.io/developer/home#) on Gupshup

 ## Overview

 In Spark, conversations take place in virtual meeting rooms.
 Spark allows conversations to flow seamlessly between messages, video calls and real-time whiteboarding sessions.
 No other solution brings together so many facets of collaboration into a single unified platform.

-Visit `developer.ciscospark.com` to [get started developing with Spark](https://developer.ciscospark.com/getting-started.html).

-And then, there are bots!
+[Download the Cisco Spark client app](https://www.ciscospark.com/downloads.html) for any device.

+Alternatively, view the [Quick Reference](https://developer.ciscospark.com/quick-reference.html) page to learn more about what is possible using Spark APIs.

+...

+###### But wait, there's more!
+Spark also provides the ability to create Spark Bots that can automate routine tasks and inject contextual content into meetings and group conversations.

 [What are Bots?](https://developer.ciscospark.com/bots.html)

 ... video/screenshots of sample bot app

-... downloading/using spark app

 ## Creating a Spark Bot

+Once you have created an account on developer.ciscospark.com:

 - Go to [My Apps](https://developer.ciscospark.com/apps.html) on the Spark developer portal
 - Click on the plus sign in the upper right